 A hotel with a heart

-It has to be said that Soria Moria Boutique Hotel is possibly the best in town.
-Not necessarily for the size of their rooms, though on average they're reasonably big, nor for the quality of their decor which is good but not outstanding.
-Their location on the Wat Bo Road is excellent, but that's not it either.
-They have a bright, airy restaurant that has an excellent $1 tapas night on Wednesdays, but that's not what makes us smile every time we hear their name.
-Nor is it the full schedule of activities, whether it's movie nights or the "Oh My Buddha hand me another one of those outrageously cheap margaritas" nights.
+It has to be said that Soria Moria Boutique Hotel may possibly the best in town.
+Not necessarily for the size of their rooms, though on average they’re reasonably big, nor for the quality of their decor which is good but not outstanding.
+Their location on the Wat Bo Road is excellent, but that’s not it either.
+They have a bright, airy restaurant that has an excellent $1 tapas night on Wednesdays, but that’s not what makes us smile every time we hear their name.
+Nor is it the full schedule of activities, whether it’s movie nights or the “Oh My Buddha hand me another one of those outrageously cheap margaritas” nights.
 What makes Soria Moria stand head and shoulders over most hotels, anywhere, is the size of their hearts.

 More than just a hotel.